 Notice that each of the five statements begins with "I want..."
 This is not the humble attitude of one indwelt by the Holy Spirit of God.
 It is not the attitude of one who wants to put God first.

-It can plainly be seen that this is a religion based upon personal hopes and desires and not upon the the Bible.
+It can plainly be seen that this is a religion based on personal hopes and desires and not upon the Bible.

 I cannot help but think of the five "I will's" listed in Isaiah 14:13-14:

 "But you said in your heart,